alibaba/uirecorder/index.md

 2. `uirecorder init` (saved to `config-dev.json`, `hosts-dev`)
 3. `uirecorder start` (read from `config-dev.json`, `hosts-dev`)
 4. `source run.sh` or `run.bat` (read from `config-dev.json`, `hosts-dev`)

-Tip: Default runtime is used for online test, not run test case like this, ~xxx.spec.js, this file can run with dev runtime.

 How to filter unstable path
 ----------------